Contact Lindsey

 3 Truths You Need To Know About Delegating

-I don’t know about you but for me, life is busy these days.
-Many of my clients have taken on extra responsibilities in the past year as they’ve begun to adjust to a “new normal.”
+I don’t know about you but for me, unless I'm intentional about slowing down, life is nonstop.
+Many of my clients have taken on extra responsibilities since the pandemic as they adjusted to a “new normal.”
 Sometimes in my calls with clients, I can sense the stress they feel from keeping so many plates spinning at once.
 Some even breathe an audible sigh of relief when they realize our work together means one less thing on their to-do lists.
 Whether you need help with your LinkedIn presence or just the permission to delegate to people you trust, I’ve got you.

 Life is built for community, and your work life is no exception.
 Before you pull your hair out wondering how you’re going to get it all done, I encourage you to delegate.
 Consider this the permission you need to hand over the tasks that make you scrunch up your nose and hold onto the ones that excite and energize you.
+It's also never a bad time to read, "Who Not How" by Dan Sullivan and Dr. Benjamin Hardy.
 If asking for help feels outside of your comfort zone, remember these truths:

 1. Just because you CAN do it all, doesn’t mean you should.